-FOREWORD i

-INTRODUCTION ii

-I. REQUIREMENTS FOR PROFESSIONAL SEALS 1

-A. General Requirements 1

-B. Seal Requirements 1

-C. Use of Seals by Profession 2

-II.
-DEFINITIONS OF ARCHITECTURE, ENGINEERING, SURVEYING AND LANDSCAPE ARCHITECTURE

-A. Architecture 4

-B. Engineering 5

-C. Surveying 6

-D. Landscape Architecture 6

-III.
-ROLES OF THE ARCHITECT, ENGINEER, SURVEYOR AND LANDSCAPE ARCHITECT 7

-A. Role of the Architect 7

-B. Role of the Engineer 8

-C. Role of the Surveyor 8

-D. Role of the Landscape Architect 9

-IV.
-THE PRIME DESIGN PROFESSIONAL 9

-A. Role of the Prime Design Professional .10

-B. Selection of Prime Design Professional .10

-V. COMMONLY-ASKED QUESTIONS AND ANSWERS 10

-APPENDIX A: Sample Certification for Exempted Buildings .15

-APPENDIX B: Minimum Standards for Code Submissions .16
+FOREWORDi INTRO DUCTION ii I. REQUIREMENTS FOR PROFESSIONAL SEALS 1 А. В. С. General Requirements Seal Requirements Use of Seals by Profession 1 II.
+DEFINITIONS OF ARCHITECTURE, ENGINEERING, SURVEYING AND LANDSCAPE ARCHITECTURE 5 A. B. C. D. Architecture Engineering Surveying Landscape Architecture 5 6 III.
+ROLES OF THE ARCHITECT, ENGINEER, SURVEYOR AND LANDSCAPE ARCHITECT 8 A. B. C. D. Role of the Architect Role of the Engineer Role of the Surveyor Role of the Landscape Architect 8 9 IV.
+THE PRIME DESIGN PROFESSIONAL 10 А. В. Role of the Prime Design Professional Selection of Prime Design Professional V. COMMONLY ASKED QUESTIONS AND ANSWERS 11 ample Certification for Exempted Buildings inimum Standards for Code Submissions